Eau Claire Trail explores river channels in Kananaskis Country, Alberta, Canada.

 Fred's love for the mountains persuaded him to move, from his homestead near Nose Hill, to Morley, where he operated the Scott and Leeson Trading Post and served as Justice of the Peace.
 Part of his endeavor was outfitting survey parties working in the Kananaskis Valley.

 One of these was led by a geologist, D. Bogart Dowling.
 Mount Bogart is nearby.

 The drive south on Kananaskis Trail exits towards Nakiska Ski Resort with a brief stop near the bridge over Kananaskis River to take photographs of Mount Kidd in early daylight.
 The Kananaskis River is running high in late spring runoff.

-A few kilometres further south, I stop again on Kananaskis Trail to take pictures of Mount Kidd across from the legendary and historical Boundary Ranch.
+A few kilometers further south, another stop along Kananaskis Trail nets photos of Mount Kidd across from the legendary and historical Boundary Ranch.

 Further south on Kananaskis Trail, past the Mount Kidd R.V.
-Park, I stop at Wedge Pond for a photograph of 'The Wedge' before continuing south past the Galatea Day Use Area where trailheads branch out to Lillian Lake, Upper and Lower Galatea Lakes, as well as Guinn's Pass and beyond.
+Park, a stop at Wedge Pond obtains a photograph of 'The Wedge' before continuing south past the Galatea Day Use Area where trail-heads branch out to Lillian Lake, Upper and Lower Galatea Lakes, as well as Guinn's Pass and beyond.

-The trail begins past the front of the marquee providing insight into the historical legacy of the flat, 1.5 KM (0.9 mile) Eau Claire Trail, south of Mount Kidd and adjacent to former and current routes of the Kananaskis River.
+The trail begins past the front of the marquee providing insight into the historical legacy of the flat, 1.5 KM (⅞ mile) Eau Claire Trail, south of Mount Kidd and adjacent to the Kananaskis River.

 The forest trail is cool and lush.
-Surrounding ground cover is rich with moss and damp wood which gives the short hike an intoxicating, natural aroma.
-It is a full sensory experience and relaxation comes easily.
+Surrounding ground cover is rich with moss and damp wood which gives the short hike an intoxicating, natural aroma in a full sensory experience where relaxation comes easily.